JacobBumgarner/VesselVio/CONTRIBUTING.md

 5. Run the `pre-commit` for style checking (see below)
 6. Run the unit tests to ensure code coverage stays consistent (see below)
 7. Push changes to your fork
-8. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.
+8. Open a PR in our repository and follow the PR template so that I can efficiently review the changes.

 ### Style Checking
 I adhere to PEP8 as much as possible, except for line widths in GUI code, which instead of 79 characters can be a maximum of 99 characters for code.
 Ideally, you should strive to meet the 79 character criteria, but PyQt can be a bit of a pain in this regard.